- MS, Statistics, San Diego State University

 Joe’s writing has garnered many awards, to include the 2014 Vermont College of Fine Arts Holy Smokes! short story award, the 2013 Vermont College of Fine Arts Critical Essay award and a Vermont College of Fine Arts merit scholarship.
 He was the recipient of the 2012 Medallion Award for the outstanding graduate writing student at Rowan University and the winner of the 2012 Denise Gess Literary Prize for Poetry.
 He has been awarded 1st place honors in fiction, short story writing, YA/teen writing and poetry from the Philadelphia Writers’ Conference.
 His short story, Ink Soul, won 2nd place in the 2011 national Writer’s Digest genre fiction awards.
 Los Angeles Book Prize winner and Printz Honoree, A.S.
 King called Joe’s short story, Leaves of Brass, “one of the best short sorties” she ever read.
 National Book Award finalist and Newberrry Honor recipient, Kati Appelt, said of Joe’s short story, Tooth Fairy, that it was “one of the most authentic child’s voices” she’d ever read.

 He teaches Creative Writing, Writing Fiction, and The Writer’s Mind at Rowan University.
-He is a former airborne Army platoon leader and the father of three boys, ages 14, 12, and 8.
+He is a former airborne Army platoon leader and the father of three school-age boys.
 He is an amateur cartoonist, has flown fixed-wing aircraft, and hiked an active volcano.
 Joe currently lives in rural Pennsylvania with his girlfriend, a YA and middle-grade writer.
 He is represented by Linda Epstein of the Jennifer DeChiara Literary Agency.
-Joe has several picture books in the works and is finishing a middle-grade novel, as well as working on a graphic novel collection.
+Joe has several picture books in the works and is finishing a middle-grade novel, as well as a graphic novel collection, and continues to write picture books.